History of the Argentina national football team: The transition continues: 1965–74

 The next step for the team was the 1967 Copa América, hosted by Uruguay.
 Argentina made a good campaign, winning five over six matches disputed, being defeated only by the host team and finished second.

 During 1967 and 1969, the Football Association named four different coaches to the national team: Carmelo Faraone, who only coached two matches, Renato Cesarini, José M. Minella, Humberto Maschio and Adolfo Pedernera.
 In those years, Argentina played a series of friendly matches with most of them being South American teams and a few European teams.
 Argentina also played a new edition of the Lipton Cup, obtaining it by goal average over Uruguay.

 In 1969, Argentina began qualifying for the 1970 World Cup under Pedernera.
 The national squad shared its group with Bolivia and Peru, losing the first two games played as the away team.
 Although Argentina won the next game (over Bolivia, 1–0), the 2–2 draw against Peru in the last fixture (played at La Bombonera) allowed the Peruvian squad to be one of the South American representatives in the World Cup, eliminating Argentina.
 To date, this remains the only time that Argentina has failed to qualify for a World Cup in which it entered a team.
 This poor performance that caused the absence of a national representative in the 1970 World Cup is still regarded as one of Argentina's biggest frustrations in its history.

 After the frustration of 1969, the Association named Juan José Pizzuti, who had won the Intercontinental Cup with Racing Club three years before, as coach of the national team.
 Pizzuti was the manager during three years, in which Argentina played several friendly games against South American teams, which included the 1971 Roca Cup title (shared with Brazil).
 In 1972, Argentina was invited to play the Brazil Independence Cup, where the team did not achieve good results.

 After the Independence Cup, Pizzuti was replaced by Omar Sívori, the most notable player of the 1957 Copa América triumph and had previous experience as manager of Rosario Central and Estudiantes de La Plata.
-Argentina played some friendly matches as preparation for the qualifying, with some interesting results such as a 3–2 over West Germany in Munich.
+Argentina played some friendly matches as preparation for qualifying, with some interesting results such as a 3–2 over West Germany in Munich.